 We’ve tried many of the best air fryers already, as our healthy physiques will testify, but the Ninja Foodi Dual Zone Air Fryer offers a bit of a variation on the ever-popular air-frying theme.
 It sits on your worktop and comes with programmable functionality, but the twist is there are not one but two cooking compartments.
-You probably worked that out already from the fact it's called Dual Zone Air Fryer, but not everyone is as quick on the uptake as you.
+The Dual Zone Air Fryer name gives that away of course, but it's an undeniably neat idea.
 Those dual chambers turn out to be mighty handy if you want to do a little more than produce crisp chips or French fries, which air fryers are particularly good at.

 The secret ingredient here is the twin zone cooking compartments, which enable you to cook two different things simultaneously.
 Cleverly, the Ninja Foodi Dual Zone Air Fryer does all of the thinking, via its programmable interface, and you therefore get a complete meal ready for serving up all at the same time.